apytypes/apytypes/docs/performance.rst

 there will be no SIMD-benefit.
 However, if almost all intermediate results are 32 bits or less, this *may* give better performance.

-To compile APyTypes with 32-bit limbs (on a 64-bit platform), do:
+To compile APyTypes with 32-bit limbs (on a 64-bit platform), do

 .. code-block::